saucelabs-training/demo-js/screener-runner/README.md

 1. Get your Screener account [here](https://screener.io/)

+2. `export SCREENER_API_KEY=your api key here`

-2. Navigate to `screener-runner/examples` directory
+3. Navigate to `screener-runner/examples` directory

-3. `npm run screener-hide` to run a test that hides an element
+4. `npm run screener-hide` to run a test that hides an element

 Other examples can be found in `package.json`